TiVi5 Monde

-TiVi5 Monde ([ti vi sɛ̃k mɔ̃d]), stylized as TiVi5 MONDE, is an international pay television channel launched at the end of January 2012 by the Francophone network TV5 Monde, which is aimed mainly to French-speaking African children (4–13 years).
+TiVi5 Monde ([ti vi sɛ̃k mɔ̃d]), stylized as TiVi5 MONDE, is an international pay television channel launched at the end of January 2012 by the Francophone network TV5 Monde, which is aimed to children (4–13 years).
 Its main goal is to teach French to young children through dedicated programs.

 In the other regions, TiVi5 Monde is a block on TV5 Monde.

 History

 The channel was launched in the United States in 2012 exclusively on Dish Network.